iluvjava/Maths/Notebook 2.0 obsidian/COSP 520 More Algorithms/2-3 Tree.md

 [[Binary Search Tree]]

 Major references: [here](https://iq.opengenus.org/2-3-trees/).
 Has code pics and explanations.

 ---
 ### **Intro**

 It's a type of tree where each node has 2, or 3 children.
-For all nodes with one children it has one data piece in it, for all node with 3 children it has 2 data piece in it.
+For all nodes with one children it has one data piece in it, for all node with 3 children it has 2 data pieces in it.
 During some operations of the tree, the node can temporarily have 4 children and 3 pieces of data in it.

 1. One data, 2 children
 2. 2 data OR 3 children